 A complete record of the minutes of the Remuneration Committee meetings is kept by the Company Secretary.
 The Remuneration Committee had reviewed the Company’s remuneration policies, the terms of the service contracts and the performance of all executive Directors and the senior management.
 In the opinion of the Remuneration Committee, the remuneration payable to all executive Directors and the senior management is in accordance with the terms of the service contracts, such remuneration is fair and reasonable, and does not create any additional burden for the Company.

-Remuneration details of each Director for the year of 2015 are set out in the section headed “Directors’ remuneration” of the Directors’ Report and the Note 31 to the audited consolidated financial statements.
+Remuneration details of each Director for the year of 2016 are set out in the section headed “Directors’ remuneration” of the Directors’ Report and Note 31 to the audited consolidated financial statements.

-(3) assess the independence of the independent non-executive Directors;
+(3) to assess the independence of the independent non-executive Directors;

-During the Year, three meetings were held by the Nomination Committee and below is the attendance of each of the committee members:
+During the Year, two meetings were held by the Nomination Committee and below is the attendance of each of the committee members:

 |Committee Members||Attendance/No. of Meeting|

-The Nomination Committee has discussed the structure, number of employees and composition of the Company.
+During the Year, the Nomination Committee had discussed the structure, number of employees and composition of the Company.

 PROCEDURE FOR NOMINATION OF DIRECTORS